jojojaeger/whisper-streamlit/README.md

 ## Features

+- Streamlit UI: The tool includes a user-friendly interface that allows you to upload multiple audio files and get a nicely formated transcript.
 - Pause detection: The tool can detect pauses in the audio.
-- Color coding: The tool can color the words according to its probability.
+- Confidence scores: The tool can color the words according to its probability.
 - Speaker detection: The tool can also detect different speakers in the audio and label them accordingly. (still experimental)
-- Streamlit UI: The tool includes a user-friendly interface that allows you to upload multiple audio files and get a nicely formated transcript.

 ## Data Privacy